 That day effected so many lives I can’t even count.
 I am sure that I am not the only one that re-lived that day every year when they saw May 1st pop up on the calendar.
 Even though Eric Houston has been siting on death row in San Quentin for 25 years, it does not make the nightmare of that day go away.
 It does not bring back the four lives he took away from their loved ones that dreadful afternoon.

 Anger had overcome me, I had to quit being angry and blaming him for ruining my life.
-He didn’t ruin my life, he effected my life in a very negative way.
-He ruined his life, and he is the one sitting in a small cell getting fat and getting beat up from other inmates.
-He will be the one, some day, that will sit in a small, white, stainless steel room with a crowd staring at him just beyond the glass, watching him take his last breath.
+He didn’t ruin my life, but he affected my life in a very negative way.
+He ruined his own life, and he is the one sitting in a small cell getting fat and getting beat up by other inmates.
+He will be the one, some day, that will sit in a small, white, stainless steel room with a crowd staring at him beyond the glass, watching him take his last breath.
 Not me.
 I can go on with my life.
 I have the choice to enjoy it any way I feel like, and one man, can’t and shouldn’t take that away.

 So I say I wish I could go back in time and change things, but to be honest, maybe I went through all of it to become the person I am today.
 We should learn from all our mistakes, trials and tribulations.
 All those situations we go through in life make us stronger individuals.
 So if you are going through a challenging experience, and you wish you could go back in time and change the past, remember that moment may have molded you into something so much greater than if you had never gone through it at all.